logo

 7 Mar 2019

-Citizens of Bern, Switzerland built ladders for their indoors and outdoors cats and it might just be the sweetest thing.
-These sometime hand-made, sometimes purchased ladders vary in shape, size, and function, but their primary purpose is to let wandering cats climb up, relax, and enjoy the view.
-Some even lead into people's windows to out furry feline friends can sit in the frames and enjoy the view.
+Citizens of Bern, Switzerland, have built ladders for their indoor and outdoor cats, and it might just be the sweetest thing.
+These sometimes hand-made, sometimes purchased ladders vary in shape, size, and function, but their primary purpose is to allow wandering cats to climb up, relax, and enjoy the view.
+Some even lead into people's windows, so our furry feline friends can sit in the frames and enjoy the scenery.

 [ADVERTISEMENT]